Balkaneros91/Hangman_game/README.md

 ## Stopwatch or Timer

-- This feature will definitely add a level of difficulty when the game is played.
+- This feature would improve the game and add a level of difficulty to it.

 [Back to content list](<#contents>)